qnkhuat/nextjs-tutorial/posts/distance.md

 > This post aims to find out: How do we measure the distance from Earth to the Sun, Planets and Stars?

-Let's start with a simpler question: how do we measure how far it is from the ground to a tree's top?
+Let's start with a simpler question: how do we measure the distance from the ground to a tree's top?

 **Short answer:** Triangulation.